-- What to do next: - To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 31.
+- To work with another option, go to the appropriate section. - To complete the installation, go to "Closing the cover and connecting the cables" on page 35.

 Changing the battery

 Your computer has a special type of memory that maintains the date, time, and settings for built-in features, such as parallel-port assignments (configuration).
 A battery keeps this information active when you turn off the computer.